Laborieux-Axel/Equilibrium-Propagation/README.md

 # Equilibrium Propagation (EP)

 Reproducing some results of this __[paper](https://arxiv.org/pdf/1905.13633.pdf)__.
-See the bottom of the page for a summary of all the command lines.
+See the bottom of the page for a summary of all the arguments in the command lines.

-## MLP on MNIST:
+## Examples of command lines
+### Multi Layer Perceprton on MNIST

 Checking gradient descent updates (GDU) property by setting `--todo 'gducheck'`:
 ```